 The present project seeks to research and eventually apply (semi-) automated methods such as machine learning and big data analysis for improving illicit crop surveys and more specifically the identification, interpretation and delineation of illicit crop fields.
 Moreover, research is conducted on spectral based yield information, and to enhance obtaining and updating spatial information on potential agricultural land and potential risk areas for illicit crop cultivation.

 Project 2: Drugs Monitoring Platform

 The UNODC Drugs Monitoring Platform (DMP) is a multi-source system for collecting, visualizing, and sharing drug data aimed at providing access to near real-time data on drug trafficking trends, delivering data using interactive visualizations adapted to user-specific needs, and improving early warning drug threat identification for law enforcement and analysts.
-The DMP provides additional geographical insight on current drug trafficking trends, with over 470,000 geo-coded drug seizure data points obtained from countries around the world.
+The DMP provides additional geographical insight on current drug trafficking trends, with approximately 500,000 geo-coded drug seizure data points obtained from countries around the world.